Anode1/SMBPANN/README.md

 No need in GPU support.
 There are no matrix (in math terms) operations envisioned for now: the neurons are linked with neigbours and calculations are to be done by chain rules, iterating, in sequential loops.
 No need in threading right now (the processing of a Network must be processed by the same process/thread anyway, according to the Chain Rule).
 But in future, the network dynamic optimizations ("garbage collector" for unused neurons) might run in a separate thread, but it is too early to discuss it for now.
 On the contrary, different Networks (instances with different topology/architecture running against the same data sets) might run in-parallel, so the Processor, processing the Network better to be a Thread - to benefit from parallel processing and future clastering.

 The first unit test should be probably the classical Perceptron anyway, for the sake of tradition and as the very first running test.
+Then as regression tests it's good to have the same circuits as in this tutorial (to get the same numbers): http://karpathy.github.io/neuralnets/